 Left: regulation set of braces.
 Center and right: two different pairs of civilian model suspenders.

-le Ceinture de Flanelle ("flannel waist-wrap"): flannel cotton; 1 m. x 38 cm, adjusted with three buttons in bone at one end of wrap.
+le Ceinture de Flanelle ("flannel waist-wrap"): flannel wool or cotton; 1-4 m. x 38 cm, adjusted with three buttons in bone at one end of wrap.
 The model first distributed in 1914, unlike the pre-war version, had interior buttons to attach cloth suspenders which were issued with the belt.
 However, these were usually discarded by the soldiers.
-In September 1914, this is often replace this model with another waist-wrap (resembling civilian models ) in either flannel or wool, natural or grayish in color, referred to as the "Algerian model."
+In September 1914, this model is often replaced with another waist-wrap (resembling civilian models ) in either flannel cotton or wool, natural or grayish in color, referred to as the "Algerian model."
 It was a simple band of cloth in gray 3 meters long which was wrapped around the waist and tucked in to fit.
 In August 1915 a new model of wrap was officially adopted which was 4 meters long and wrapped similarly to the Algerian style.
 But by November of 1915, shortages in this model lead to several different models in various shades and sizes being distributed simultaneously.
 In August 1918, the regulation length will be reduced to 3 meters.

 les Chausettes ("socks"): jean-wool in summer, wool in winter; normally white but there was no regulation color.
 Each man received two pairs.
 Many peasant soldiers opted to wear "Russian socks" (i.e. cloth foot-wraps).
 These were about 15 cm in width and 1 meter in length.

 le Mouchoir ("handkerchief"): blue checkered cotton; 60 cm x 69 cm; two for each man.
 (See image above and below)